Civil Law Placement Descriptions

 General Counsel Offices – Corporate & Public

 General counsel offices manage litigation by giving cases to outside counsel to litigate.
 They do not try cases themselves.
 These are not typical litigation placements for that reason.
-The legal departments of Reynolds American, Inc., Wake Forest Baptist Medical Center, the Veteran’s Administration Office of Regional Counsel, and Novant Health, Inc., all sponsor Clinic students.
+The legal departments of Wake Forest Baptist Medical Center, Wake Forest University, the Veteran’s Administration Office of Regional Counsel, and Hanes Brands, have all sponsored Clinic students.
 Students typically research a wide variety of topics and may attend internal meetings and phone conferences.
 They may also learn how to field questions from and give advice to non-lawyers in the various departments within the organizations.

 General Counsel’s Office, Winston-Salem / Forsyth County Board of Education